fmaussion/habil2.0/habil/ch04/paper_06.md

 SEB/SMB components from large-scale atmospheric reanalysis data.
 We then used these 34-yrs long reconstructions to study the impact of ENSO on SEB and SMB fluxes at Shallap Glacier, Cordillera Blanca, Peru.

-This paper also led to the publication of my first open-source package written in Python (["DownGlacier"](https://bitbucket.org/fmaussion/downglacier)).
+This paper also led to the publication of an open-source package written in Python (["DownGlacier"](https://bitbucket.org/fmaussion/downglacier)).
 I could then apply some of the practices I learned during the writing of this software to OGGM, which was only a vague project idea at that time.
 More importantly, this study contributed to the growing literature and interest for the application of machine learning techniques in